 If you are reading this, it is quite likely that you have come in contact with a centipede in your home.
 In most instances, this is a “scutigera coleoptrata” or a “house centipede”.

-These are not generally considered to be dangerous.
-In fact, they are a great source of extermination for other types of pests such as bed bugs, spiders, termites, silverfish, and other insects that are known to commonly invade the home.
+House centipedes are not generally considered to be dangerous.
+In fact, they feed on pests such as bed bugs, spiders, termites, silverfish, and other insects that are known to invade the home.

 For the most part, the house centipede is a nocturnal hunter.
 All of those well-developed eyes allow for keen eyesight – even in the darkest areas.
 They use these eyes and their antenna in order to seek out their prey.